 Cost Comparison: Chain Link vs Welded Mesh

-Cost is one of the biggest deciding factors.
+Cost is one of the biggest deciding factors when selecting a fencing system.

-• Welded mesh → higher cost but better security
+• Welded mesh fence → higher initial cost but offers better security and durability

 For enhanced security, welded mesh can be combined with concertina razor wire.